LABOR-LLM: Language-Based Occupational Representations with Large Language Models: Details on Embedding-Based Approach

 \section{Details on Embedding-Based Approach}

 This appendix provides the details of the embedding-based approach reported on in Section \ref{sec:lm-as-embedding-engine}.
-To extract embeddings from the Llama models (fine-tuned and off-the-shelf), we use the final-layer model representation of each model.
-For OpenAI embeddings, we used the latest \texttt{text-embedding-3-large} model at the time the analysis was conducted (November $12^\text{th}$, 2024); details are available at \url{https://platform.openai.com/docs/guides/embeddings}.
+To extract embeddings from the Llama models (fine-tuned and off-the-shelf), we use the final-layer model embedding at the last token of each sequence of tokens.
+For OpenAI embeddings, we used the latest \texttt{text-embedding-3-large} model at the time the analysis was conducted (November $12^\text{th}$, 2024), which was released in January, 2024, and was still the latest as of December, 2025; details are available at \url{https://platform.openai.com/docs/guides/embeddings}.

 We estimate the multinomial logistic regression using Bayesian Optimization to find the optimal learning rate in the log-uniform space $[10^{-6},10^{-2}]$.
 The embeddings are high-dimensional with thousands of dimensions.
 We also explore using embeddings of 16, 64, or 256 dimensions, using PCA to reduce our embeddings, in addition to the full-dimensional embeddings, and pick the best-performing model from our validation set.\footnote{We explore random forest with 50 Bayesian Optimization calls and uniform parameters $[20,400]$ estimators, $[5,50]$ maximum depth, $[0.01,0.9]$ minimum samples split, $[0.01,0.9]$ minimum samples leaf.
-Performance is significantly worse than multinomial logistic regression.}
+Performance is significantly worse than that of multinomial logistic regression.}